roeintheglasses/turup-s-gambits/Documentation/DATABASE.md

 - The database schema uses snake_case for table names and columns following Supabase conventions
 - Column names are converted to camelCase in application code
-- The database is accessed using Supabase's JavaScript SDK
+- The database is accessed using Supabase's JavaScript SDK through the refactored modular realtime system
 - All timestamps are stored in UTC
 - Foreign key relationships ensure data integrity
 - Indexes are created automatically for optimal query performance
-- The application uses Zustand for client-side state management, which syncs with the database via Supabase Realtime
+- The application uses Zustand for client-side state management, which syncs with the database via the enhanced modular Supabase Realtime system

+### Realtime System Integration

+The database integrates seamlessly with the refactored realtime architecture:

+- **Connection Pooling**: Database connections are pooled and reused efficiently through the ConnectionManager
+- **Enhanced Sync**: Database state synchronization uses debounced operations to prevent excessive calls
+- **Type Safety**: All database operations use proper TypeScript interfaces defined in the realtime/types.ts module
+- **Error Recovery**: Failed database operations automatically retry with exponential backoff
+- **Monitoring**: Real-time connection status tracking for database subscriptions
+- **Graceful Fallbacks**: API fallback mechanisms when realtime database subscriptions fail